douglas-j-bothwell/douglas-j-bothwell.github.io/README.md

 ## Experience

+### Harness.io

+#### Principal Technical Writer 2022-present

+* Led a department-wide effort to migrate all Harness docs from a web-based wiki to an [open-source GitHub repo](https://github.com/harness/developer-hub/).
+  - Wrote, tested, and deployed [set of automation scripts in Bash and Python](https://github.com/douglas-j-bothwell/hd-convert) that automated the conversion of HTML content to markdown, download images, and update cross-references.
+  - Wrote detailed instructions and supported other writers to migrate all content and transition to a Docs as Code environment.

+* Currently the writer for the Security Testing Orchestration module.
+Wrote the entire [STO doc set](https://developer.harness.io/docs/security-testing-orchestration) doc set from scratch.
+Topics include: Creating custom Docker images, automating security scans in CI pipelines, setting up automated build/scan/push pipelines, triggering security scans to block GitHub pull requests, blocking CI builds using OPA policies, and using regular expressions (regexes) to identify production baselines and tags.

+* Lead writer for Harness Continuous Integration (CI) in 2022.
+Topics include: Looping strategies to run build steps in parallel, optimizing CI build times; setting up CI pipelines to run multiple builds; and setting up VM build infrastructures in AWS, Google Cloud Platform, Microsoft Azure, and MacOS (Anka Registry).

+* Promotion announcement: "Doug joined us from Moogsoft in Jan 2022.
+His initial focus was to re-build our CI docs after our first attempt proved to be low quality.
+Then he had to shift his focus to building STO docs from scratch in prep for the public preview.
+He had to again pickup CI when we were short on capacity.
+Think you can see the pattern here -- Doug has consistently put the company first and done whatever is necessary for its success!
+He also made a huge impact by leading the effort to migrate the docs to Markdown.
+He volunteered to write scripts to assist writers with the migration.
+He wrote detailed instructions for other writers to use his scripts and provided many hours of technical support to all.
+The migration was part of a company-wide initiative to create the HDH, so his work had a huge impact on both the docs team and the company as a whole.
+Congratulations & thanks for your contributions @douglas.bothwell!"

 ### Moogsoft
 #### Principal Technical Writer 2018-Present

-* Currently the lead writer for Moogsoft's flagship product.
+* Lead writer for Moogsoft's flagship product.
 Wrote entire v1 doc set from scratch for Moogsoft Observability Cloud, which uses advanced AI-based algorithms to monitor, observe, filter, deduplicate, and correlate raw monitoring data into a single, interactive list of actionable incidents.
 This doc set is now the centerpiece of https://docs.moogsoft.com.

 * Named an [Employee of the Quarter](https://github.com/douglas-j-bothwell/douglas-j-bothwell.github.io/blob/master/cv/moogsoft-eotq-may-2021.png) for my revamp of the [Moogsoft API docs](https://api.docs.moogsoft.com/reference/overview).